Systemic mastocytosis

 When to see a doctor

-Talk to your doctor if you have problems with flushing or hives, or if you have concerns about the signs or symptoms listed above.
+Talk to your healthcare professional if you have flushing or hives or if you have concerns about other symptoms that could be mastocytosis.

 Causes

-Most cases of systemic mastocytosis are caused by a random change (mutation) in the KIT gene.
-Typically this flaw in the KIT gene is not inherited.
-Too many mast cells are produced and build up in tissues and body organs, releasing substances such as histamine, leukotrienes and cytokines that cause inflammation and symptoms.
+Most often systemic mastocytosis is caused by a random change in the KIT gene.
+Usually, this change in the KIT gene is not passed down in families.

 Complications